-Upgraded version of jSecure Aunthentication
+Upgraded version of jSecure Authentication

-Upgraded version of jSecure Aunthentication
+Upgraded version of jSecure Authentication

-Upgraded version of jSecure Aunthentication
+Upgraded version of jSecure Authentication

 Yet while the benefits may seem apparent, like every technology, there are downsides as well.

-To put what this technology does in a nutshell, one could say, it gives you power to control all your home appliances or any device assigned an IP to be controlled via Internet.
+To put what this technology does in a nutshell, one could say, it gives you the power to control all your home appliances or any device assigned an IP to be controlled via the Internet.
 With IPv6, almost anything and everything can be assigned as a node with an IP; this has strengthened the resolve to create more efficient and intuitive Machine-to-Machine (M2M) communication methods.

-Synergy Technology Services (STS) has been brainstorming to check the feasibility of applications in M2M communication by partnering with product firms to identify and solve IT bottle necks that arise when integrating cross platform technologies.
+Synergy Technology Services (STS) has been brainstorming to check the feasibility of applications in M2M communication by partnering with product firms to identify and solve IT bottlenecks that arise when integrating cross-platform technologies.

-And yes, we are working relentlessly to fast track these possibilities and make a tangible impact.
+And yes, we are working relentlessly to fast-track these possibilities and make a tangible impact.

 With the overwhelming successful project deliveries, we are pleased to announce that our Synergy is still growing!